rhythm-patel/Prediction-AFP/README.md

 * In -optimalParameters, 3 inputs will be asked: start, end, step indexes for the parameters.
 * If -optimalParameters mode is used, -gamma < val > cannot be used for obvious reasons.

-## Example Syntax & Respective Outputs:
+## Example Syntax & Respective Outputs

 ```
 python3 final.py -o a.csv -type dipeptide -model SVC -gamma 91
 ```

->Output exported in a.csv
+Output exported in a.csv
 Avg Train Accuracy: 0.9981372549019607
 Avg Test Accuracy: 0.8631372549019607